alex-mcdaniel/RX-DMFIT/README.md

 ```
 Astrophysical parameters are declared and initialized in Target.h and Target.cpp, repsectively.
 Particle parameters are declared and initialized in Particle.h.
 Constant values are declared and initialzed in Constants.h and Constants.cpp, respectively.

-For more info see arXiv:1705.09384.
-Full documentation to come.
+For more info see arXiv:1705.09384. or Doc.pdf for more detailed description of the code..

 # DarkSUSY Interface
 Electron/positron and gamma ray injection spectra are determined using DarkSUSY.